websight-io/docs/docs/cms/developers/dialogs/checkbox/index.md

 - **label** - `string`(required)
     Display label value

-- **checkedByDefault** - `string`
-    Indicates if field should be checked by default.
-Default: “false”.

 - **checkedValue** - `string`
     Define what value will be saved in JCR if the checkbox is checked.
 Default: “true” String